aspose-cells/Aspose.Cells-Doc-md/turkish/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/code-comparison-for-common-features-with-vsto/adding-new-worksheets-to-workbook-and-activating-a-sheet-in-vsto-and-aspose-cells/_index.tr.md

 **Aspose.Cells**

-{{< highlight "csharp" >}}
+{{< highlight csharp >}}

- //Bir lisans örneği oluşturun ve lisans dosyasını ayarlayın
+ //Instantiate an instance of license and set the license file

-//yolu boyunca
+//through its path

-Aspose.Cells.Lisans lisansı = yeni Aspose.Cells.License();
+Aspose.Cells.License license = new Aspose.Cells.License();

 license.SetLicense("Aspose.Total.lic");

-//Şablonun excel dosya yolunu belirtin.
+//Specify the template excel file path.

-string myPath = "Kitap1.xls";
+string myPath = "Book1.xls";

-//Yeni bir Çalışma Kitabı oluşturun.
+//Instantiate a new Workbook.

-//excel dosyasını açın.
+//Open the excel file.

-Çalışma kitabı çalışma kitabı = yeni Çalışma Kitabı(myPath);
+Workbook workbook = new Workbook(myPath);

-//Bir Çalışma Sayfası nesnesi tanımlayın.
+//Declare a Worksheet object.

-Çalışma sayfası yeniÇalışma sayfası;
+Worksheet newWorksheet;

-//Çalışma kitabına 5 yeni çalışma sayfası ekleyin ve bazı verileri doldurun
+//Add 5 new worksheets to the workbook and fill some data

-//hücrelere.
+//into the cells.

- için (int ben = 0; ben< 5; i++){
+for (int i = 0; i < 5; i++){

                 //Add a worksheet to the workbook.